 Here, $\epsilon{t,d}$ is again a residual term with zero expectation and some finite variance.
-Note that this is not a GLM as one may know from the literature.
-The only feature that causes it to be generalized is that it now also handles the cross-term relations between the weather variables.
-We could have called it an expanded linear model as well.
+Note that this is not a GLM as one may know from the literature: the only feature that causes it to be generalized is that it now also handles the cross-term relations between the weather variables.